avito-tech/avito-android/docs/content/docs/Infrastructure.md

 }
 ```

+Plugins:

 - `:artifactory-app-backup` - Gradle plugin to back up build artifacts in [artifactory](https://jfrog.com/artifactory/)
-- `:build-metrics` - Gradle plugin for gathering build metrics and deliver it to [grafana](https://grafana.com/)
+- `:build-metrics` - Gradle plugin for gathering build metrics and deliver them to [grafana](https://grafana.com/)
-- `:build-properties` - Gradle plugin to deliver custom build parameters to android assets
+- `:build-properties` - Gradle plugin to deliver custom build parameters to Android assets
 - `:buildchecks` - Gradle plugin to early detection of build problems
 - [`:cd`]({{< ref "/docs/ci/CIGradlePlugin.md" >}})
 - `:dependencies-lint` - Gradle plugin to detect unused Gradle dependencies
 - `:design-screenshots` - Gradle plugin, extended tasks to support screenshot testing on top of our `:instrumentation` plugin
 - `:feature-toggles` - Gradle plugin to extract feature toggles values from code and report it as build artifact
 - `:impact`, `:impact-shared` - Gradle plugin to search parts of the project we can avoid testing based on diff.
-- `:instrumentation-tests` - Gradle plugin to set up and run instrumentation tests on android
+- `:instrumentation-tests` - Gradle plugin to set up and run instrumentation tests on Android
 - `:instrumentation-test-impact-analysis`, `:ui-test-bytecode-analyser` - Gradle plugin to search ui tests we can avoid based on `impact-plugin` analysis
 - `:kotlin-root` - Gradle plugin to configure kotlin tasks for internal project
 - `:lint-report` - Gradle plugin merging lint reports from different modules